Suriname: Natural and Geographic Landscape

 In the upper Coppename River watershed, the Central Suriname Nature Reserve is a UNESCO World Heritage Site, cited for its unspoiled rainforest biodiversity.

-Even farther to the south, bordering Brazil, is an area consisting mainly of a central mountain range along with its various branches and scattered hilly regions.
+Even farther to the south, bordering Brazil, is an area consisting mainly of a central mountain range along with its branches and scattered hilly regions.
 A vast tropical rainforest covers these highlands.

 Map illustrating the regions of Suriname